CosmWasm/cosmwasm/docs/PINNING.md

 time you start the process.
 This is implemented in [`InitializePinnedCodes` in wasmd][initializepinnedcodes].

-At the chain level pinning and unpinning is done via governance proposals.
+At the chain level pinning and unpinning are done via governance proposals.
 See `MsgPinCodes`/`MsgUnpinCodes` in wasmd.

 When contracts are migrated from one code to another, there is no automatic